databrary/www/databrary/input/pages/resources/guide/investigators/access.md

-Title: Managing Access and Sharing Data
+Title: Sharing Data
-Brief: Managing Access
+Brief: Sharing Data
 Order: 3500

 By default, all studies are private when they are first created.